piousannie/Car-Data-Analysis-Engage/README.md

 5. Scaling with number of dimensions- As the number of dimensions increases, a distance-based similarity measure converges to a constant value between any given examples.
 Reduce dimensionality either by using PCA on the feature data, or by using “spectral clustering” to modify the clustering algorithm as explained below.

-Conclusion-
+## Conclusion-
+Data Analysis is the process of systematically applying statistical and/or logical techniques to describe and illustrate, condense and recap, and evaluate data.
+The dataset used in this report contained cars with their variants with 1200+ model/variants to study over 150+ features upon which Exploratory Data Analysis was performed to gain useful insights about the automative industry in India.
+Along with using clustering there were too many variables which were taken into consideration which are hard to be traced by other normal methods.
+The clusters generated by the K-Means model can be used to identify solutions for queries given in the problem statement.
 Clustering may be not determinant but it can be used to augment the management decision by using it alongside with human intuition to form the right strategic groups.

+This is the end of the report.
 Thankyou!